 Nursing school applicants should check degree requirements before beginning their admissions journey.
 Online nursing programs with accelerated or direct-entry options often require bachelor’s degrees in any non-nursing field as part of their admission standards.
-This requirement shows academic aptitude as well as the potential for success in online nursing schools.
+An understanding of program requirements and prerequisites is helpful when narrowing down your program options.

 Undergraduate classes completed as part of previous degrees may fulfill prerequisite course standards.
-Prerequisites demonstrate knowledge of basic principles that are essential in the nursing profession.
-Online nursing programs often require completion of the following prerequisites prior to admission:
+When you are getting your nursing degree online, completing these prerequisites before admission demonstrates that you know basic principles that are essential in the nursing profession.

 - Abnormal Psychology